-As we made our grand entrance up the stairs of the Alpine Boat Basin picnic area, I perceived the stunned faces of on-lookers, recoiling in disbelief as we brazenly soared into our opening rap, “Walking through the woods with a knife in my hand,” strutting around like some emotionally-challenged Beastie Boys imposters.
-To make matters worse, our “drummer” decided to abruptly switch tempo midpoint during our second song.
+Conversely, and possibly by virtue of his candor, it would also prove to be the creative tendril that would dial up his most formidable insecurities, partly because of his raucous (read: clever) wordplay; the remainder, his paralyzing fear of failure.
+This brings to mind our second attempt at a live performance (the first and only complete gig was at his apartment under controlled circumstances in the midst of a drunken party).
+We were so confident – even cocksure – that we would dazzle our audience with our visionary art.
+We chose an outdoor venue and prepared, dressing in outlandish outfits that would make a costume designer blush, employing a toy rhythm machine to accompany us.
+As we made our grand entrance up the stairs of the Alpine Boat Basin picnic area overlooking an unflinching New York City, I immediately perceived the stunned faces of on-lookers, recoiling in disbelief as we brazenly soared into our opening rap, ’Walking through the woods with a knife in my hand...’, strutting around like some third-rate white suburban hip-hop imposters.
+To make matters worse, our ‘drummer’ decided to abruptly stutter a tempo switch midpoint during our second song.
 We negotiated our way through a few minutes more and were graciously rewarded for our efforts by sheer silence.
-Stone-faced, we retreated, swiftly making our way back down the stairs.
+Stone-faced, we retreated, swiftly making our way back down the pavilion stairs.
 We didn't mention a word of it for the remainder of the day.
-The following day, however, when the subject was broached, I told Kevin that I believed we were ahead of our time, that mistakes happen and it was really no big deal.
-But Kevin was convinced that he utterly failed and would never move past it to obtain any resolution (during one of our final conversations, we reminisced about that day and I was still able to sense his uneasiness about it).
+The following day, however, when the subject was broached, I told Kevin that I believed we were ahead of our time, that mistakes happen and it wasn’t a big deal.
+But Kevin was convinced of his failure and would never move past it to attain any resolution.
+In fact, during one of our final conversations, we reminisced about that day and I still sensed his uneasiness about it.
 From that point forward, Cold Cuts, by and large, became a secret society where only a few elite members would be enlisted to contribute.

 And now it's gone.

-Eventually, I return to the task of archiving our music, listening intently with new ears; ones that survive him, ones that have yet to know how to listen without welling up in sorrow.
-Sifting through, I find some unmarked sessions; these prove to be the last recorded a few years back.
-Attentive and with new allure, I wonder if he remembered.
-One particular session, the final in the series, sounds exceptional, like Cuts of yore.
-It's all there – the fuzzy riffs, instinctive harmonies, belly chortles; the immediacy of the process.
-Then, some curious banter, “This is a happy song”, followed by an uncharacteristically dissonant vocal harmony (if you can dignify it in such a way) with an eerie chorus: “I die, you die, they die, we die;” a premonition, perhaps?
-Or merely an apathetically dribbled verbal conjugation, yet another shared cringe-worthy flashback of classroom terror.
-On tape, laughter threads the track, possibly at the absurdity of coming full circle but more likely at the uneasiness of its truth.
+Eventually, I return to the task of archiving our music, listening intently with new ears; ones that survive him, ones that have yet to know how to listen without welling up.
+Sifting through, I find some unmarked sessions; these prove to be the last recorded, just a few years back.
+Attentive and with new allure, I wonder if he’d have remembered.
+One particular recording, the final in the series, sounds exceptional, like Cuts of yore.
+It's all there; the fuzzy riffs, instinctive harmonies, belly chortles, the immediacy of the process.
+And that voice, muttering some curious banter, ’This is a happy song’, followed by an uncharacteristically dissonant vocal harmony with an eerie chorus: ’I die, you die, they die, we die’.
+A premonition?
+Or merely an apathetically dribbled verbal conjugation, yet another cringe-worthy flashback of our shared Catholic classroom terror?
+On tape, laughter threads the track, possibly at the absurdity of coming full circle, but more likely at the uneasiness of its truth.

-Next, silence, then “Let's go get some ice cream.”
-I ponder all of this – the wordplay, the content, the timing, the lack of completion, the compare-and-contrast element of dairy treats and death.
-I pause, chuckle, speculate, yet all I come up with is “I hope there's ice cream where you are.”
+Next, silence, then ’Let's go get some ice cream’.
+I ponder all of this – the wordplay, the content, the timing, the lack of completion, the compare-and-contrast element of dairy treats and death – then I pause, chuckle, speculate, yet all I come up with is ’I hope there's ice cream where you are’.